Sub-internship

-A sub-internship (abbreviated sub-I) or acting internship (AI) is a clinical rotation of a fourth-year medical student in the United States medical education system, which may take place at a different hospital than the student's medical school affiliations.
+A sub-internship (abbreviated sub-I) or acting internship (AI) is a clinical rotation of a fourth-year medical student in the United States medical education system, which typically takes place at their home hospital but may also be done at a different hospital than the student's medical school affiliation.

+Process

 A student will generally select an elective "sub"-internship, where the student will perform the role of an intern or first year medical graduate, under the supervision of senior house staff and attending physicians.
 The rotation is generally pursued in the field appropriate to career interest.
 For example, a sub-I can be taken in Internal Medicine, Surgery, Pediatrics, or Obstetrics and Gynecology.
 In this way, the student can experience a glimpse of their future career without the burden of full responsibility.
 Additionally, many medical students select sub-internships at institutions where they wish to apply for residency; such rotations are "auditions" for the student to demonstrate his or her commitment to the outside program.

-Internal medicine sub-I; a.k.a.
-Internal medicine AI
+Responsibilities

 At the turn of the 21st century ninety-eight percent of US medical schools offered an internal medicine sub-I a.k.a.
 (AI) to medical students.
 In general the following responsibilities are given to a sub-I student: accept and give sign-out of all patients on the team, assess assigned patients before morning rounds, write problem oriented notes daily on all patients, admit patients on call days, act as information liaison between the medical team and hospital staff, communicating plan of care to patient.
 Responsibilities that are generally limited or withheld include: writing orders or prescriptions, performing major procedures, obtaining consent from patients for procedures or surgeries.